 The San Francisco Federal Executive Board (SFFEB) is the hub of the Federal Community in the Bay Area & Northern California.
 It serves as a vital link to intergovernmental coordination by identifying common ground & building cooperative relationships across the 9-County Bay Area & Northern California.
-The SFFEB represents approximately 70,000 federal, postal and military employees at 461 Federal Agencies & Offices throughout the nine bay area counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma) as well as the de facto support of Federal Employees throughout the 48 counties of Northern & Central California for projects & programs including the annual Combined Federal Campaign.
+The SFFEB represents approximately 70,000 federal, postal and military employees at 461 Federal Agencies & Offices throughout the nine bay area counties (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma) as well as the de facto support of Federal Employees throughout the other 39 counties of Northern & Central California for projects & programs including the annual Combined Federal Campaign.

 The Members of the SFFEB Governing Council are the senior executives of the representative agencies.
 The Governing Council meets monthly to address agency concerns at the policy level.